 Effectiveness of Sourcing Channel:

 With this metric, it is possible to estimate the conversions for every channel.
-It compares the impression percentage for a position to percentage of applicants.
-It lets you assess efficacy of distinct channels.
+It compares the impression percentage for a position to the percentage of applicants.
+It lets you assess the efficacy of distinct channels.

 One of the easiest ways to practice this is utilizing Google Analytics.
 It tracks from where people who checked the job position on your site.